sunrisedatadept/hub_member_hq/README.md

 ![Too Much Data Entry Sheet Data to Display](https://github.com/sunrisedatadept/hub_member_hq/blob/code-review/images/Screen%20Shot%202021-04-13%20at%2011.07.02%20AM.png)

 3) Hub HQ - Hub HQ is where a hub's up-to-date members list lives.
 Hub HQ has a single row/record for each person that has signed up for a MobilizeAmerica event hosted by the hub; filled out the hub's interest form; or had their information entered in the Data Entry Sheet.
 In addition to the concatenated Data Entry Sheet and Interest Form columns, Hub HQ stores:
      * Contact information
      * Event attendance history
      * A membership "status" summarizing a person's event attendance record
      * Columns to track one-on-ones and other onboarding information
-  * Columns to allow the hub to phonebank together and record call results Hubs can add and edit columns right of column N.
+     * Columns to allow the hub to phonebank together and record call results

+ Hubs can add and edit columns right of column N. The rest of the sheet is protected

  4) Contacts from National - This sheet contains contacts from the national database that live near the hub (based on zipcode radius search).
 There's a column that uses a Vlookup to indicate whether or not that a contact already exists in Hub HQ.
 There are also columns for phonebanking as a hub and recording call results.

 # setup_script.py